BenjaminShinar/Books-Resources/udemy_mongodb_complete/README.md

 - `--verbose` - more verbose
 - `--port` - which port to connect, default is local host 27017
 - `--host` - which host to connect
+- Authentication
   - `-u` - authentication, username
   - `-p` - authentication, password
+  - `--authenticationDatabase` - authentication, which database the user is authenticating against
+- `--ssl` - connect with ssl (encryption at transit)
+  - `--sslCAFile` - pass the pem file
+  - we might need to also pass the same `--host` as the one specified in the certificate, localhost and "127.0.0.1" won't be the same.

 ### Mongo Shell Commands